Insurance Claims Process Guide

 What NOT to Say

-• • Don't discuss details with the other party beyond basic info exchange
+- • Don't discuss details beyond basic info exchange

-• • Don't sign anything other than a police report or traffic ticket
+- • Don't sign anything except police report or traffic ticket

 Documentation Checklist